Trauma & Somatic Therapy for Adults in State College, PA

 As you step into the day, your nervous system is already on high alert.
 You feel tense around people, scanning for how you’re being perceived.
 Your chest feels tight, your thoughts race, and no matter how hard you try, you can’t fully calm down.

 A small criticism can unravel everything.
-Your stomach drops.
 Your chest tightens.
-Your mind spirals—What did I do wrong?
-Am I failing?
-Am I not good enough?
+Your mind spirals.
+You stomach drops.

 You put everyone else first, anticipating needs, avoiding conflict, holding it all together.